AP-projects-4001/jan-ghahve/README.md

-This project is a simple c++ messenger desktop app developed with QT framework.
-We used qtcpsocket, qtcpserver and qthread as main libraries.
+This project is a simple c++ messenger desktop app developed with QT framework.\n We used qtcpsocket, qtcpserver and qthread as main libraries.
 This project uses https://github.com/xcoder123/SimpleSmtp_SSL_QT5 for sending email via gmail smtp server, and https://github.com/bricke/Qt-AES for encryption in sending and recieving data through tcp socket and writing and reading data from database.